 Our Hulu with Live TV review can tell you more.

-- Local channels are available in many areas
+- Local channels on Sling TV are available in some areas

 - An on-demand library and cloud-DVR are included

-Check out our PlayStation Vue review for more details.
+Check out our Sling TV review for more details.

 Watch FS1 Online without Cable via AT&T TV NOW